ErnoKoliseva/react-native-day-picker/README.md

 react-native-day-picker is a simple calendar which allows you to select both days and weeks.

-This is a fork from https://github.com/ivanchenko/react-native-day-picker that has been highly modified for custom meeds.
+This is a fork from https://github.com/ivanchenko/react-native-day-picker that has been highly modified for custom needs.

 ## Usage